 [Place Figure 14 here]

 Figure 14.
 High-resolution scan of an oak sample.
 Example of a segmentation of oak vessels on Quercus robur scanned at 4 µm.
-Segmentation was performed using the octopus analysis software, using bilateral filtering, thresholding, a series of binary shrink and expand operations, Euclidian distance transform and finally labelling of the vessels.
+Segmentation was performed using the Octopus analysis software, using bilateral filtering, thresholding, a series of binary shrink and expand operations, Euclidian distance transform and finally labelling of the vessels.
 Color represents vessel size, ranging from small (dark blue) to large (dark orange).

 Table 1.
 Text files generated by RingIndicator.
 List of text files that are generated after indicating rings and exporting the density profile in RingIndicator.
 These should remain in the same folder as the .tiff file in order to be opened in the CoreComparison module.